Time Tracking for Content Agencies

 Time Tracking Built for Content Agencies

 Content agencies pay writers per piece but track internal editor and strategist time by the hour, creating a mismatch between cost tracking and revenue recognition that only accurate time data can reconcile.
-With per-piece pricing, retainers, and project-based work, your writers, editors, strategists, and SEO specialists switch contexts dozens of times per day — and without precise time tracking, those fragmented hours are the first revenue to disappear from your bottom line.
+When a writer spends 3 hours on a 1,500-word article priced at $300 but the editor adds 90 minutes of revisions and the strategist contributed a 30-minute briefing, the true per-piece cost is $600 — double what the pricing assumed.
 A single blog post passes through research, outlining, drafting, internal editing, SEO optimization, client review, revisions, and final formatting before publication.
 Each handoff between writers, editors, and strategists represents trackable billable time that per-piece pricing often fails to capture.
 AgencyPro follows your content through the entire editorial pipeline, recording who worked on what and for how long at every stage.
 Content agencies running on per-piece pricing frequently undercharge because they don't account for the hidden hours in revision cycles, client feedback incorporation, and editorial QA.
 A 1,500-word article that should take 4 hours often consumes 7 when you include research rabbit holes and three rounds of client edits.
-Accurate time data from AgencyPro reveals these true production costs, giving you the leverage to set rates that protect your margins.
+Accurate time data from AgencyPro reveals these true production costs, giving you the data to set rates that protect your margins.

 Why Content Agencies Need Better Time Tracking